sfeakes/AqualinkD/README.md

 * Can now display warnings and errors in the web UI (as well as log).
 * Memory issue with PDA.
 * Better support for "single device mode" on PDA.
+* Memory leak in web UI with some browsers.
+* Changes for better portability when compiling on other systems.
 # Update in Release 1.3.5
 * Fixed SWG bug showing off/0% every ~15 seconds (introduced in 1.3.3).
 * PDA updates for freeze protect/SWG and general speed increase.